 John Dickson is a graphic designer and a copywriter by trade, a painter and poet by inclination and the lead singer of the Rolling Stones in his own mind.
 Always has been.

 Michael is an experienced and successful author who shares his time between Melbourne and country Victoria.
 Over the past 30 years, Michael has written extensively for children on subjects ranging from Languages Other Than English to AFL football.
 While his overarching motivation has be educational, story telling has always been central to whatever he writes.

-Rose's greatest desire is to be a racantour in the grand tradition - listening to stories and the oral recounting of story telling both invented and told.
+Rose's greatest desire is to be a raconteur in the grand tradition - listening to stories and the oral recounting of storytelling both invented and told.

 23 keywords to know about Anne Letuffe:

 Three, Fish, 1973, March, Angoulême (Charente, France), Chocolate, Sun, Tree, Yellow, Brothers, Leaves, Waves, Quill, Indian Ink, Paper, Glue, Buttons, Pictures, Movies, Wine, Toulouse, Bicycle